matrixorigin/matrixorigin.io/docs/MatrixOne/Reference/Functions-and-Operators/Table/unnest.md

 ## **Description**

-The `UNNEST` function is used to unroll a column or parameter of array type into a table.
-It splits the elements in the array into individual rows, allowing array elements to be processed individually or joined with other tables.
+The `UNNEST` function is used to expand the column or parameter of the array type in the JSON type data into a table.
+It splits the elements in the array in the JSON-type data into individual rows so that the array elements can be processed individually or joined with other tables.

 When given an empty array, the `UNNEST` function returns an empty list because there are no additional elements.